 Telecommuters are a relatively large percentage of the workforce: 9.77% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Hackensack citizens is a little higher than the average for US cities and towns: 21.93% of adults in Hackensack have at least a bachelor's degree.
+The population of Hackensack overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hackensack, 21.93% have at least a bachelor's degree.

 Hackensack is a somewhat ethnically-diverse city.
 The people who call Hackensack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hackensack residents report their race to be White, followed by Native American.
 Important ancestries of people in Hackensack include German, Irish, Norwegian, Swedish, and English.